 When sanding the floor remember not to move to quickly or to push too hard on the sander.
 You may wind up with uneven spots on the floor.
 It’s also important to note that, whenever you are sanding a hardwood floor, you should go with the grain of the floor.

 Once the dust has settled in the room, you can begin vacuuming up any remaining dust.
 Large sanding machines have attached filters with removable dust bags that are designed to catch the majority of the dust.
 However, it will not catch all of it.
 Be sure to vacuum the top of window sills, the window sill itself, and the tops of door frames.
 Any dust left behind will settle into your wet finish and create an unprofessional look and possibly feel gritty to the touch when it’s dried.

-Strain the finish into a large bucket or garbage pail lined with a bag and let the air bubbles settle in the finish before beginning the process of applying it to the floor.
+Strain the finish into a large bucket or garbage pail lined with a bag and let the air bubbles settle before beginning the process of applying it to the floor.
 Allowing the air bubbles to settle now will lessen the chance of them showing up in the wet finish, giving your floor a more polished look.
 Depending on the type of finish you use, choose a lamb’s wool brush or a synthetic fur brush on a long pole, similar to one used for mopping.
 Applying the finish should be done in a fluid motion and, once again, working with the grain.

 Once the finish has dried, you can elect to put a clear sealer or polish over top for a gloss look to the hardwood floor.
 Often the added sealant can help protect from future scratches.
 However, it’s not necessary for the finished look.
 If done properly, your floor should be clear of scratches or any lines from brushing the finish on.

 The hardwood floor may need to be refinished every five to ten years, depending on the foot traffic at home and the wear and tear.
 The entire refinishing process may take from a few days to a week, and throughout the process, It is necessary that the rooms being refinished are properly ventilated.